nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-07-example-content.md

 ![Test_4.png](/assets/Test_4.png)

 The model is by no means perfect yet.
 But it's performance has already exceeded what current OCR algorithms are capable of!

+## Improvements

+What can we possibly do to improve model performance?

+1. Increase training data samples
+2. Choose a more complex model
+3. Visit data augmentation options